CaliHam/overlook/README.md

 * [Technologies Used](#Technologies-Used)

 ## Description
 Welcome to the Overlook Hotel managemet tool!
 With our site, users and managers will be able to manage room bookings and calculate customer bills.
+This project was completed over the course of 7 days and served as the Final Solo Project for Turing Module 2.

 ## Learning Goals
 - Use object and array prototype methods to perform data manipulation